Tupac Song ‘Dear Mama’ Lyrics For Sale, As Is The BMW He Was Killed In

 MomentsInTime.com is now selling three sheets of notebook paper, on which Tupac had written the lyrics of his hit 1995 song “Dear Mama” and which features some other exclusive notes, according to TMZ.

-But since these are no ordinary sheets of notebook paper, the site is selling Tupac handwritten lyrics for $25,000 per sheet.
+However, since these are no ordinary sheets of notebook paper, the site is selling Tupac handwritten lyrics for $25,000 per sheet.

 MomentsInTime.com reportedly acquired the sheets from a private collector in Poland who got the sheets straight from the studio where the late rapper recorded the 1995 song, which was released less than a year before his murder.
 Those who think the three sheets of the lyrics of Dear Mama are not worth a total of $75,000 may want to think again.
-The sheets also feature the names of rappers Tupac may have been thinking to feature in the track.
+The sheets also feature the names of rappers Tupac may have been thinking to feature on the track.

 In addition to that, the very last sheet contains a mysterious graphic note from Tupac.